quixio/quix-samples/python/destinations/starter_destination/README.md

 # Starter transformation

-[This project](https://github.com/quixio/quix-samples/tree/main/python/destinations/starter_destination) is an example of how to transform data on the fly between source and destination.
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/destinations/starter_destination) is an example of how to transform data on the fly between source and destination.

 The default implementation subscribes to data from the source topic and publishes to your destination as-well-as printing content to console output.